CMPSC403-AlleghenyCollege-Fall2021/community_notes/README.md

 |**whoami**| get the username. |
 |**wget** | downloads a file using the computer's IP Address and the name of the file / Retrieve online resources via HTTP.|
 |**pipe operators (> and >>)** | used for piping output to another command. |

-## Shells

-# What is a shell?

-A shell is what we use when interfacing with a Command Line Environment.
-One can obtain access to a shell from an application running on the server to execute arbitrary code in that application's shell.

-Reverse shell: forcing remote server to send us command line access to the server Bind shell: opening up a port on the server which we can connect to in order to execute further commands